 One of the simplest ways to link to Kaltura media is to add new page to an existing Module within the content of a Canvas course.
 Start by clicking the "plus sign" icon found to the right of the name of the desired module:

 A window for adding content to the module will appear.
-If the content type is something other than "Page," click on the down arrow to the right of the name of the content type:
+If a type of content other than "Page" appears in the "Add" box, click on the down-arrow inside the box:

 Then click on the word "Page" on the menu of options that appears: